-Age: 22 Hometown: Tiburon, California Cycling Strengths: Technical riding Full-time job: Analytics and Marketing at New Balance in Boston Hobbies: Playing banjo and sax
+Age: 23 Hometown: Tiburon, California Cycling Strengths: Technical riding Job: Analytics and Marketing at New Balance Hobbies: Playing banjo and sax

-In his first season on the JAM/NCC/Vittoria elite team, Jack got his first UCI podium finish, crossing the line in third place at the NBX Gran Prix of Cyclocross in Warwick, R.I.
-He had eight top-ten finishes in 2015 but probably his most impressive race result was finishing 11th in the elite field at Cyclocross National Championships in Asheville, North Carolina.
+Jack Kisseberth had one of the best races of his cycling career at the Cyclocross National Championships in Hartford, Connecticut in January 2017.
+Kisseberth finished fourth in the elite men's field stacked with outstanding talent on one of the most technical courses of the season--on frozen, cement-hard ruts covered in slick snow.
+Kisseberth represented Team USA at the World Championships in Luxembourg later that month.
 Jack's impressive race record is topped by his volunteer spirit as evidenced during the Cycle-Smart International where he stood for hours in the cold cooking sausages for all the racers.
 He hardly got to warm up but raced and still got 10th.
 Jack balances a corporate job in Boston while maintaining a professional level of cycling.

 Age: 26 Hometown: Atlanta, Georgia Cycling Strengths: Cyclocross and singlepeed National Championship Title: W 19-29 Marathon Mountain Bike National Champion Real Life Skills: Designs and creates custom metal jewelry and bike badges

-Scott Smith is in his fourth season with JAM Fund in 2016 and it's his second year racing on the elite team.
-In his finale of the 2015 cross season, Smith qualified for World Championships in Zolder, Belgium after placing fourth at U23 Cyclocross National Championships in Asheville, North Carolina on Jan.
-10, 2016.
+Scott Smith is in his fifth season with JAM Fund in 2017 and it's his third year racing on the elite team.
+In his finale of the 2016 cross season, Smith finished 13th at Cyclocross National Championships in Hartford, Connecticut.
+He raced at World Championships in Zolder, Belgium in 2016 after placing fourth at U23 Cyclocross National Championships in Asheville, North Carolina.
 He got his first taste of European cross at Hoogerheide, Netherlands, the week before Worlds and ended his season by racing three more times in Belgium.
 He scored his first UCI elite podium finish-- 3rd place-- at Supercross Cup in Stony Point, New York and won the U23 title at the Verge New England Cyclocross Series in Nov.
 2015.